 Setting off rape alarms by accident is a real concern and unfortunately could stop lone workers, care workers or students from carrying one.
 It’s a question WEAlarms are asked frequently, so we’ve decided to blog about it and share our feedback.

-There appears to be categories of personal alarms which generally fall into 3 categories of rape alarms, the small spray attacker alarm WE Alarms manufacture which emit high pitch sound and spray DNA markers or even foul smelling pungent smells, the keyring rape alarms that are designed to fit on a bag or keyring and panic button type alarms which are linked to monitoring centre or an app.
+There appears to be categories of personal alarms which generally fall into 3 categories of rape alarms, the small spray attacker alarm WEAlarms manufacture which emit high pitch sound and spray a foul smelling pungent smell and the keyring rape alarms that are designed to fit on a bag or keyring and panic button type alarms which are linked to monitoring centre or an app.

 The WE key ring alarms manufactured in the UK is designed to be convenient, reliable and avoids false alarms with a robust push button accessible in an emergency but protected against false alarms.
 Avoid false alarms and stow away your alarm for easy access.